MultifamilyZone

 Dale Carnegie’s Training: A Manager’s Guide to Sustainable Employee Engagement

 As one of the oldest and most reputable institutions for professional development, Dale Carnegie has stood the test of time.
-The ‘A Manager’s Guide to Sustainable Employee Engagement’ course focuses on generating engagement and sustaining higher motivation levels.
+The ‘A Manager’s Guide to Sustainable Employee Engagement’ course focuses on fostering engagement and sustaining higher motivation.

 FranklinCovey LiveClicks: The 4 Essential Roles of Leadership

 FranklinCovey’s LiveClicks series offers a dynamic learning experience.
 ‘The 4 Essential Roles of Leadership’ training helps aspiring leaders understand and fulfill their critical roles.
-This program empowers your team to influence others and positively drive results through effective leadership spirit.
+This program empowers your team to influence others and drive results through effective leadership.

 Coursera: Leading People and Teams Specialization